 In this case, which has quickly gone viral and grabbed national headlines, Dr. Theresa Greene works as an ER physician at a Miami-area hospital.
 Dr. Greene exercised extreme caution, wore all required protective gear, and even went beyond to protect her 4-year old daughter that she shares with her ex-husband.
-Despite taking all the necessary precautions, the judge ruled that the daughter must temporarily live exclusively with the father.
+Despite taking all the necessary precautions, the judge ruled that the daughter temporarily lived exclusively with the father.

-In his ruling, the judge stated, “The Court does not enter this Order lightly, but given the pandemic in Florida and the recent increase in confirmed COVID-19 cases, the Court finds in order to insulate and protect the best interests and health of the minor child, this Order must be entered on a temporary basis.”
+In his ruling, the judge stated, “The Court does not enter this Order lightly, but given the pandemic in Florida and the recent increase in confirmed COVID-19 cases, the Court finds to insulate and protect the best interests and health of the minor child, this Order must be entered on a temporary basis.”
 With no end currently in sight regarding COVID-19, how long is “a temporary basis?”
 Additionally, the father’s lawyer added that the ruling stated Dr. Greene will be provided make-up time for the lost time due to the pandemic and raises more questions of how the Court might accomplish this.

-Although the Appellate Court has granted a Motion to Stay on this case, which allows Dr. Theresa Greene and her ex-husband to revert to the old schedule, the issue of whether temporarily ordering the daughter to exclusively stay with the husband during this pandemic is in the best interest and health of the child is still to be decided along with potential answers to all these other questions.
+Although the Appellate Court has granted a Motion to Stay on this case, which allows Dr. Theresa Greene and her ex-husband to revert to the old schedule, the issue of whether temporarily ordering the daughter to stay with the husband during this pandemic exclusively is in the best interest and health of the child is still to be decided along with potential answers to all these other questions.